Directions for submission biociden

 Non-compliance with Article 95 means that the Ctgb will not grant a new authorisation or an extension, amendment or renewal of an existing authorisation.

 SPC and SPC editor

 See for information the page on Summary of Product Characteristics (SPC) and the SPC editor.

 More names for one product

-Under the Regulation there are more possibilities to bring a product on the market with more names:
+Under the Regulation there are more possibilities to bring products on the market with multiple (trade)names: